Alzheimer's Dementia and Caregiver Support

 Fainting spell, dizziness, or seizure

-Seizure-like activity.
-This includes twitching, staring episodes, lip smacking, or sudden periods of worsening confusion.
+Seizure-like activity, including twitching, staring episodes, lip smacking, or sudden periods of worsening confusion